Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Lagos; private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud on-ramp hub is Lagos.

-Tax IncentivesYesPioneer Status Incentive provides a tax holiday for network facilities.
+Tax IncentivesYesPioneer Status Incentive offers multi-year tax holidays.

-Sales Tax7.5% VAT – as of September 2025Standard national value-added tax applies to services.
+Sales Tax7.5% VAT – as of September 2025Standard national value-added tax applied to services.

 Network & Connectivity Ecosystem